hisschemoller/video-3d-physics/README.md

 ## Background

-Background.ts to create a background video that exactly covers the viewport, but is in it's own scene.
+Use background.ts to create a background video that exactly covers the viewport, but is in it's own scene.

+## SVG

+### Create an SVG with Sketch

+* Add an Artboard in the size of the scene's plane width and height.
+  * Or a multiple of the size because a small size can't zoom in enough in Sketch.
+* Add an image to the Artboard to serve as a reference while drawing.
+* Draw a vector shape.
+  * Menu Insert > Vector.
+  * Set Border width to 0 in the Inspector.
+  * Draw with the pen tool.
+  * Check Fill in the Inspector.
+  * Correct node position with the pen tool while holding Command.
+  * Name the drawn path in the Layer List.
+  * Click 'Make exportable' and select SVG in the Inspector.

+### Load with SVGLoader

+* Use SVGLoader as in the documentation.
+* Flip Y because the geometry will be upside down.
+* Move half a plane left and up because the geometry's pivot is left top.

 ## FFMPEG